ryohei8227/bedrock-hcls-tokyo2/agents_catalog/21-invivo-study-scheduler-agent/design.md

 ## Data Flow

-1. User submits study scheduling request via the Bedrock Agent
+1. User submits study scheduling request via the Bedrock
 2. Agent extracts study parameters and invokes the ScheduleOptimizer action group
 3. Lambda function processes the request and runs the optimization algorithm
 4. Optimized schedule is returned to the user with visualizations and metrics